markdthompson/marketplace_dapp_demo/design_pattern_decisions.md

 This pattern is not implemented.
 It was implemented in an early version of the system, where orders were broken out as factory objects, but in an effort to minimize gas I opted to use structs instead.
 In the future I'd like to refactor the main contract and try the factory approach for comparison.

 ## Name Registry
 This pattern was not implemented.
-In the future I may refactor the main contract to be upgradable, at which time I would use this pattern.
+In the future I may refactor the main contract to be upgradable, at which time I could implement this pattern.

 ## Mapping Iterator
 This pattern was used to return arrays of indexes, which could then be looped over in React to obtain the individual struct data for shops and items.